Testing Services supervises individuals taking distance learning or online learning courses through the college. If you live in the Lethbridge area:

 At the instructor’s discretion, some courses include the option or requirement of using an online proctor.
 Contact your instructor if you need more information on what options are available in your course.

 Note: You are responsible for any fees charged by the proctor.

 Falsification of information is considered Academic Misconduct according to the Student Rights and Code of Conduct policy.

 Respondus LockDown Browser

-All Lethbridge College online exams requiring a proctor also require Respondus LockDown Browser (LDB) to be installed on the computer that is used for testing.
+Lethbridge College online exams requiring a proctor typically require Respondus LockDown Browser (LDB) to be installed on the computer that is used for testing.
 This is a special web browser that prevents you from accessing other applications and web content (including Canvas content) while writing an exam.
 The browser file is small (4.4 MB for Windows; 1 MB for Mac) and easy to install/uninstall but it must be used for every proctored exam.

 It is to be installed by: